Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Equations of motion for a spinning symmetric top and its general motion

 The periodic change in $\theta$ takes place together with a periodic change in $\dot \theta$. $\dot \theta$ has a positive sign while $\theta$ is increasing, and vice versa.
 And, its magnitude depends on the difference between $E'$ and $U_{eff}(\theta)$.
 The asymmetry in $U_{eff}$ results in an asymmetry in the graph of $\dot \theta$.

-Both $\dot \phi$ and $\dot \psi$ are present in both conserved angular momenta, equations \eqref{angmom}, and changes in $\dot \phi$ and $\dot \psi$ obey conservation of these angular momenta. $\dot \phi$ can be obtained in terms of $a$ and $b$ as a function of $\theta$ \cite{Goldstein}
+Both $\dot \phi$ and $\dot \psi$ are present in both conserved angular momenta, given by equations \eqref{angmom}, and changes in $\dot \phi$ and $\dot \psi$ obey conservation of these angular momenta. $\dot \phi$ can be obtained in terms of $a$ and $b$ as a function of $\theta$ \cite{Goldstein}